Michael-F-Bryan/include_dir/README.md

 The `include_dir!()` macro works very similarly to the normal `include_str!()` and `include_bytes!()` macros.
 You pass the macro a file path and assign the returned value to some `static` variable.

-Most importantly, the file path **must be relative to the project root** as indicated by the `CARGO_MANIFEST_DIR` environment variable.

 ```rust
 use include_dir::{include_dir, Dir};